devmaxcat/profile-generator-js/README.md

 # profile-generator-js
 A web package which generates colorful avatars for users or content.

 [Add an issue](https://github.com/devmaxcat/profile-generator-js/issues) for bugs or features and feel free to submit pull requests.
 Editing documentation is also appreciated.
+See [contribution help](https://github.com/devmaxcat/profile-generator-js/blob/main/CONTRIBUTING.md) if you'd like to learn about how to contribute.

 # Get Started
 Install `profile-generator-js` (NPM)